Super Mario 64 DS: Plot

-The game begins with Mario receiving a letter from Princess Peach inviting him to come to her castle for a cake she has baked for him.
+Mario receives a letter from Princess Peach inviting him to come to her castle for a cake she has baked for him.
 Mario arrives at Peach's castle, along with Luigi and Wario.
 The trio disappear as they enter the castle, and Lakitu, the game's camera operator, informs Yoshi of their disappearance.
-Yoshi explores Peach's castle to find Mario, Luigi, Wario, and Peach.
+After getting a key from a rabbit, Yoshi explores Peach's castle to find Mario, Luigi, Wario, and Peach.

 Scattered throughout the castle are paintings and secret walls, which act as portals to other worlds where Bowser and his minions guard the Power Stars.
 After recovering some of the power stars and defeating Bowser's minions, Yoshi unlocks doors that access other areas of the castle, where he finds Mario and his friends imprisoned in various rooms.

 Yoshi defeats Goomboss and frees Mario as they continue searching the castle to find more Power Stars.
-Mario defeats King Boo and frees Luigi with the key he got from the boss, who then defeats Chief Chilly, and then frees Wario using the key he got.
+Mario defeats King Boo and frees Luigi with the key he got from the boss.
+Luigi defeats Chief Chilly, and then frees Wario using the key he got.
 Mario and his friends tackle two obstacle courses, with each ensuing a battle with Bowser.
 After defeating him each time, they receive a key that opens more levels of the castle.
 Mario and his friends eventually reach the highest area of the castle and come across the endless stairs, which constantly loops when trying to climb it.

 After collecting 80 Power Stars, the endless stairs' magic stops and Mario confronts Bowser alone (as he is the only one allowed to gain access to the top).
 After Bowser's defeat, Mario and his friends return to Peach's castle, where they free Peach from a stained-glass window above the entrance.
 As a reward for saving Peach, she kisses Mario on the nose and goes to bake the cake she had promised.
-The game ends when Mario, Luigi, Peach, Yoshi, and Wario wave goodbye to the player as Lakitu films and flies away.
-A photo with Peach's cake appears.